Kyler-C1/IC_Lab/Usage.md

 pressed to begin data collection but not when data collection is stopped.

-Another aspect of this subsystem that took considerable workarounds to achieve the desireed functionality was the output file name generation.
+Another aspect of this subsystem that took considerable workarounds to achieve the desired functionality was the output file name generation.
 The team was unable to implement a feature that would take a string input and pass that as a filename to the file writing function.
 The solution to this was to use as standardized file format using date and time as the indicator of uniqueness.
-MATLAB functions to recieve date and time were used and Simulink string functions were used to interpret these as strings and compose a string containing the whole filename.
+MATLAB functions to receivee date and time were used and Simulink string functions were used to interpret these as strings and compose a string containing the whole filename.
 The filename was then encoded as ASCII and passed into the file writing function.
-This was done because Simulink does not allow strings to be passed as signals to MATLAB Function blocks becasue of some complicated issue about string length.
+This was done because Simulink does not allow strings to be passed as signals to MATLAB Function blocks because of some complicated issue about string length.
 From within the function, the ASCII encoded string was decoded and the outputs of the post-processing subsystem are written to the file.